mrismanaziz/Reforestation/README.md

-## What did the hat say to the scarf?
+## Why did the knife dress up in a suit?
+Because it wanted to look sharp
-You can hang around.
-I'll just go on ahead.